aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 ## Implementation Validation

-For this module you will test the function that you built using the AWS Lambda console.
-In the next module you will add a REST API with API Gateway so you can invoke your function from the browser-based application that you deployed in the first module.
+For this module, you will test the function that you built using the AWS Lambda console.
+In the next module, you will add a REST API with API Gateway so you can invoke your function from the browser-based application that you deployed in the first module.

 **:white_check_mark: Step-by-step directions**
 1. From the main edit screen for your function, select **Configure test events** from the the **Select a test event...** dropdown.